Discord drops Ethereum and NFT integration plans after backlash By Cointelegraph - Up News Info

-Popular community messaging app Discord has been forced to walk back its integration plans with (ETH)-based NFTs following strong backlash from a significant number of its user base.
+Popular community messaging app Discord has been forced to walk back its plans to integrate with Ethereum-based nonfungible tokens (NFTs) following a strong backlash from a significant number of its user base.

-The pushback started on Nov.
-9 after Discord’s founder and CEO Jason Citron tweeted “probably nothing” accompanied by a screenshot of the app’s user settings page that displayed an ETH logo and option to connect digital wallets such as MetaMask and Wallet Connect.
+The pushback started on Tuesday after Discord’s founder and CEO Jason Citron tweeted “probably nothing” accompanied by a screenshot of the app’s user settings page that displayed an Ether (ETH) logo and option to connect digital wallets such as MetaMask and Wallet Connect.

 Continue Reading on Coin Telegraph